VSCodeVim/Vim/README.md

     }
 ```

-## Supported Options
+## Settings

-The following is a subset of the supported configurations; the full list is described in the `Contributions` tab for this extension, or in our [package.json](https://github.com/VSCodeVim/Vim/blob/master/package.json#L175).
+The following is a subset of the supported settings; the full list is described in the `Contributions` tab for this extension, or in our [package.json](https://github.com/VSCodeVim/Vim/blob/master/package.json#L175).

+### VSCodeVim-specific settings

 #### startInInsertMode
   * Have VSCodeVim start in Insert Mode rather than Normal Mode.